alexguan/node-zookeeper-client/README.md

 A pure Javascript [ZooKeeper](http://zookeeper.apache.org) client module for [Node.js](http://nodejs.org).

-This module is designed to match the ZooKeeper Java client API as close as possible but with tweaks to follow Node.js best practices.
+This module is designed to be similar to the ZooKeeper Java client API but with tweaks to follow Node.js best practices.
+Developers who have been working with the Java client should be able to pick it up quickly.

+This module has been tested to work ZooKeeper version 3.4.*.

 + [Installation](#installation)
 + [Example](#example)